July 30, 2019

 • Short: Shorter domains command higher prices than longer domains because they are easier to remember.
 Customers find it easier to recall shorter domains, so businesses are willing to pay more for them.

-• Keyword-Focused: Domains containing keywords are more likely to sell than those without.
+• Keyword-focused: Domains containing keywords are more likely to sell than those without.
 Look for domains containing keywords about different businesses and services, e.g., AffordablePlumbing.com, CheapPhoneRepairs.net, CarRepairs.com, etc.

-Stay Focused
+Step 3: Stay Focused

-You’re aware that there are already millions of domains registered.
+You’re aware there are already millions of domains registered.
 But there are also endless combinations of available domains to register.
 If you’re looking for a key tip in regards to buying and selling domains for profit, you should start by narrowing your focus a little bit.

-Here’s something you should not do: Don’t just target buyers based on who you think might be wealthy.
+Here’s something you should not do: don’t just target buyers based on who you think might be wealthy.
 If you’re only targeting lawyers or doctors because you think they’ll have more money, you might be missing an opportunity in an area you know better.
 Also, if you don’t have knowledge of that industry, you might end up buying domains without knowing there are industry-specific rules that limit buyers.

 Our advice is to stick with what you know.
 If you stay focused on those industries and areas, you’ll be much more successful and offer a lot more value.